Our Team

 Mitch Noddin

-STEWARDSHIP CREW SQUAD LEAD
+STEWARDSHIP CREW LEAD

 Mitch found MARS, or we found him, in 2022.
 Mitch grew up on the lakes, rivers and woods of Northern Maine and found his way to the Columbia Gorge in 2015.
 After working in heavy civil construction and stream restoration, he's excited to be able to call MARS home and dive deeper into all things related to our local forests.
 If he's not with his squad in the field he's probably surfing or fishing.